jeengland/React-Testing-TV-Show/README.md

 ### Introduction

 As a developer, you will be asked to write tests for the feature you are building, and even sometimes on components and features other developers have built.
-This project will mimic a situation where you are asked to test someone else's code.
+This project will mimic a situation where you are asked to test someone elses code.

 Get the project fired up and start using it as a user would.
 Try to go through the user sequences for this feature that you think users would go through.
 Once you have those in mind, you will have an idea of what to test in your application.

 ### Project Set Up

-- [ ] Create a forked copy of this project.
+- [x] Create a forked copy of this project.
-- [ ] Add your team lead as collaborator on Github.
+- [x] Add your team lead as collaborator on Github.
-- [ ] Clone your OWN version of the repository in your terminal
+- [x] Clone your OWN version of the repository in your terminal
-- [ ] CD into the project base directory `cd React-Testing-TV-Show`
+- [x] CD into the project base directory `cd React-Testing-TV-Show`
-- [ ] Download project dependencies by running `npm install`
+- [x] Download project dependencies by running `npm install`
-- [ ] Start up the app using `npm start`
+- [x] Start up the app using `npm start`
-- [ ] Create a new branch: git checkout -b `<firstName-lastName>`.
+- [x] Create a new branch: git checkout -b `<firstName-lastName>`.
-- [ ] Implement the project on your newly created `<firstName-lastName>` branch, committing changes regularly.
+- [x] Implement the project on your newly created `<firstName-lastName>` branch, committing changes regularly.
-- [ ] Push commits: git push origin `<firstName-lastName>`.
+- [x] Push commits: git push origin `<firstName-lastName>`.

 Follow these steps for completing your project.

-- [ ] Submit a Pull-Request to merge <firstName-lastName> Branch into master (student's Repository). **Please don't merge your own pull request**
+- [x] Submit a Pull-Request to merge <firstName-lastName> Branch into master (student's Repository). **Please don't merge your own pull request**
-- [ ] Add your team lead as a reviewer on the pull-request
+- [x] Add your team lead as a reviewer on the pull-request
-- [ ] Your team lead will count the project as complete by merging the branch back into master.
+- [x] Your team lead will count the project as complete by merging the branch back into master.
-- [ ] Do your magic!
+- [x] Do your magic!

 ### Instructions and/or completion requirements

-Your challenge for this module: write tests for both the `App.js` component and the `Episodesjs` component.
-Take note of where the state is being managed, where the async call is, and where different data peices are being rendered.
+Your challenge for this module: write tests for both the `App.js` component and the `Episodes.js` component.
+Take note of where the state is being managed, where the async call is, and where different data pieces are being rendered.
 Understanding all of this will be important so you know how to test each component.

 **Moving the async call**